crmackvery/phoenix_from_scratch/docs/AUTHENTICATION.md

 With all of these changes, the following steps need to be run:

 1. `mix deps.get` to fetch the new dependencies
-2. 'mix ecto.setup' to create the database (or `mix ecto.migrate' if you already have a database)
+2. `mix ecto.setup` to create the database (or `mix ecto.migrate` if you already have a database)
 3. `mix test` to make sure everything worked properly
-4. 'iex -S mix phx.server' to start the server and confirm you see the register/login links
+4. `iex -S mix phx.server` to start the server and confirm you see the register/login links

 ## Next Steps